sbuerk/c1_svg_viewhelpers/README.md

 There are many ways to create the needed symbols file and there are plugins for webpack, gulp, grunt etc.

-One simple solution is to the npm package [svg-sprite](https://github.com/svg-sprite/svg-sprite/) which we can use to create the symbol file from a set of svg icons and also generated an SCSS file which contains the icon dimensions.
+One simple solution is to install the npm package [svg-sprite](https://github.com/svg-sprite/svg-sprite/) which we can use to create the symbol file from a set of svg icons and also generated an SCSS file which contains the icon dimensions.